hoanhan101/gray/_posts/2021-01-17-psychology-of-money.md

 Compound isn't always intuitive and we often ignore its potential.
 Plus, good investing isn't necessarily about earning the highest return because the highest one tend to be one-off hits that can't be repeated.
 It's about earning a pretty good return which you can stick with for the longest period of time and let the compounding runs wild.

+> “The first rule of compounding: Never interrupt it unnecessarily." - Charlie Munger

 ## Getting wealthy and staying wealthy are two different skills.

 Getting wealthy requires taking risks and being optimistic while staying wealthy requires the opposite of taking risk: